Introduction to Model-Based Derivative-Free Optimization: Incremental Geometry Improvement

 \subsection{Model Improvement}

-As mentioned previously, the main reason for using Lagrange polynomials in our model error bounds is that it allows us to satisfy the requirements of \algref{alg_basic_tr_dfo_bad_models} in \secref{sec_dfotr_inaccurate_models}: given a model, determine if it is fully linear (or quadratic), and if not, change a small number of interpolation points to make it fully linear/quadratic.
-In this setting, it is easier to consider the $\Lambda_{\infty}$-poisedness constant of the interpolation set rather than the Lebesgue constant $\Lambda_1$.
-Essentially, we wish to find an interpolation set for which $\Lambda_{\infty}$ is sufficiently small, below some given value.
+As mentioned previously, the main reason for using Lagrange polynomials in our model error bounds is that it allows us both check if a model is fully linear, and to decide how to make small changes to the interpolation set to make it fully linear.
+Essentially, we wish to find an interpolation set for which \minorrev{$\Lambda$} is sufficiently small, below some given value.

-Firstly, we can determine $\Lambda_{\infty}$ by maximizing each Lagrange polynomial and its negative within the trust-region.
+Firstly, we can determine \minorrev{$\Lambda$} by maximizing each Lagrange polynomial and its negative within the trust-region.
 Since the Lagrange polynomials are themselves linear or quadratic, this reduces to solving $2p$ trust-region subproblems \eqref{eq_trs_generic}.
 In theory, this requires finding the global trust-region solution for each, but in practice solving these trust-region subproblems approximately can give a sufficiently good estimate \cite{Powell2002}.

-Now, suppose we have an interpolation set which is $\Lambda_{\infty}$-poised, but we want to change some points to reduce its value of $\Lambda_{\infty}$ below some threshold $\Lambda_{\infty}^*>1$ (recalling that $\Lambda_{\infty} \geq 1$ if any $\by_i \in B(\bx,\Delta)$).
+Now, suppose we have an interpolation set which is \minorrev{$\Lambda$}-poised, but we want to change some points to reduce its value of \minorrev{$\Lambda$} below some threshold \minorrev{$\Lambda^*>1$} (recalling that \minorrev{$\Lambda \geq 1$} if any $\by_i \in B(\bx,\Delta)$).
 The procedure for changing the interpolation set to improve its poisedness constant is quite simple, and given in \algref{alg_geom_improvement}.
-At each iteration of \algref{alg_geom_improvement} we find $\by\in B(\bx,\Delta)$ and $i$ such that $|\lambda_i(\by)|=\Lambda_{\infty}$ and replace $\by_i$ with $\by$.
+At each iteration of \algref{alg_geom_improvement} we find $\by\in B(\bx,\Delta)$ and $i$ such that $|\lambda_i(\by)|=\minorrev{\Lambda}$ and replace $\by_i$ with $\by$.
 We do not specify a particular interpolation model type; \algref{alg_geom_improvement} applies equally to linear, quadratic or minimum Frobenius norm quadratic interpolation without modification.

 To analyze \algref{alg_geom_improvement}, we consider the impact on the determinant of the relevant interpolation matrix (i.e.~$\bM$ \eqref{eq_linear_interp_system}, $\bQ$ \eqref{eq_quadratic_interp_system} or $\bF$ \eqref{eq_min_frob_interp_system} depending on the type of interpolation model) from changing a single point in the interpolation set.